 In May of 1993, Governor Hickel signed legislation that substantially revised the duties and responsibilities of the independent corporate entity that was AEA and created a new Division of Energy within the Department of Community and Regional Affairs.
 Effective August 18, 1993, this new division took on the Authority's rural programs and planning as well as the responsibility and management for a number of small electrical and waste heat recovery systems located throughout Alaska.
-Oversight responsibility for AEA was transferred to the Alaska Industrial Development and Export Authority, whose board and executive director also serve in the same capacity for AEA.
-To ensure the integrity of AEA bonds, the Authority continues to exist as a public corporation, but its ability to construct and acquire projects was eliminated.
+The Board of the Alaska Industrial Development and Export Authority (AIDEA) also became the Board of AEA and the ability to have employees was eliminated.
+AEA continues to exist as a public corporation responsible for, among other things, its outstanding bonds, but its ability to construct and acquire projects was eliminated.